Kundalini yoga and meditation

 Monday evenings and Saturday mornings at Fitzrovia Centre, London W1

-A kundalini yoga and meditation class suitable for all levels of experience every Monday evening 6.45–8.15 pm and every Saturday morning 10.30 am–12.00 midday at the Fitzrovia Centre, 2 Foley Street, London W1W 6DL.
-Price £12.50 for a single class or £50 for 5 classes with a 5-class pass which is valid for both Mondays and Saturdays.
+A kundalini yoga and meditation class suitable for all levels of experience every Monday evening 6.30–8.00 pm and every Saturday morning 10.30 am–12.00 midday at the Fitzrovia Centre, 2 Foley Street, London W1W 6DL.
+Price £15.00 for a single class or £60 for 5 classes with a 5-class pass which is valid for both Mondays and Saturdays.
 Mats and relaxation blankets are provided.
 The Fitzrovia Centre is located at the heart of the West End in Foley Street, 50 metres south of BT Tower and just 5–10 minutes walk from Oxford Circus, Regent’s Park, Great Portland Street, Goodge Street, Warren Street and Tottenham Court Road tube stations.
 There are a number of ParkRight parking spaces directly outside the centre in Foley Street, and several Westminster zone F permit holder parking bays nearby.
+All classes are now available for in-person and online attendance.